 State & Local Solar Incentives

-Not all solar incentives are federal; rebates, tax credits and more are often offered at the local or state level.
-Incentives might be provided by your county or municipality, or by the state of Colorado.
-Some incentives are available for only a limited time, while others are ongoing.
+Not all solar incentives are federal; tax credits, rebates and more may be offered at the local or state level.
+Certain incentives are ongoing, while others are available for a limited time.
+Incentives might be given by your county or municipality, or by the Colorado government.

 Next Steps for Installing Solar in Firestone